 Fact: In a report for ABC News, Dr. Tina Wismer, medical director at the ASPCA’s Animal Poison Control Center, reports this is totally false.

 “This is not true,” said Dr. Wismer.
 “Dogs do not bloat from drinking ice water on hot days… They can be given as treats or put in the water bowl.
 Some behaviorists even recommend freezing toys or treats in ice for dogs to chew on.”

 Why the rumors about dogs and ice cubes then?
 Everything you read online is not true: Surprise surprise!
-There are dangers with ice cubes and dogs that include:
+There are dangers associated with dogs and ice cubes and they are:

 - Allowing dogs to chew ice cubes and the possibility of the cube(s) getting lodged in the dog’s throat;